vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 Boring but invaluable when working on large projects.
 The 3 new debug views help you in different ways:

 - **Build Result:** Get an overview of where in your patches you have build errors.
 Go fix those first.
-- **App Health:** Here you'll see you apps see runtime errors (like exceptions) and warnings
+- **App Health:** Here you'll see your apps runtime errors (like exceptions) and warnings
-- **Log:** A structured log collecting all messages sent by your own app but also any libraries you have in use
+- **Log:** A structured log collecting all messages sent by your own app (e.g. via the new Log [System.Logging] node), but also any libraries you have in use

 Read all about the above views in the [Debugging](https://thegraybook.vvvv.org/reference/hde/debugging.html) section of the gray book.